Elias Lindholm: International play

 Lindholm represents Sweden on the international stage, and has done so on many occasions with great success.

 Lindholm has played for the Sweden on the junior level on four occasions, earning a silver medal each time.
 These silver medals were achieved at the 2011 Ivan Hlinka Memorial Tournament, 2012 World U18 Championships, and the World Junior Championships in 2013 and 2014.
 He served as an assistant captain for the team in 2012 and 2014.

 At the senior level, Lindholm has played for Sweden in the World Championships in 2015, 2017, 2019, and 2025.
 He won a gold medal with the team in 2017, and in 2025, led the tournament in goals with eight, earning a bronze medal.
 For his efforts in 2025, he was also named to the tournament all-star team.

-Lindholm also represented Sweden at the 4 Nations Face-Off, where he was held scoreless in three games.
+Lindholm also represented Sweden at the 4 Nations Face-Off in 2025 and the 2026 Winter Olympics, where he was held scoreless in both.